villares/Resources-for-teaching-programming/README.md

 # Resources for teaching programming
 # for artists, designers and architects ([repository](https://github.com/villares/Resources-for-teaching-programming/))

+An earlier version of this table was published as: *VILLARES, A. B. A., & MOREIRA, D. (2017). [**Python on the Landscape of Programming Tools for Design and Architectural Education**](https://villares.github.io/mestrado/VILLARES_MOREIRA_SIGRADI_2017).
+Presented at the SIGRADI 2017, Concepcíon, Chile.*

 ### Extended table of Hosts, Platforms & Languages
 > - Drawing or 3D modeling software that embeds a scripting language on the user interface or allows automation with a very limited number of steps between programming and code execution.
 > - Tools aimed at teaching programming in a visual or graphic context.